I still remember my first visit for a weekend in Porto, Portugal, situated in the northern part of the country.

 Within easy reach by train and with a travel time of around an hour, two of the most popular places to visit on a day trip from Porto are Aveiro and Guimarães.
 Aveiro is known as the ‘Venice of Portugal’ due to its canals and colourful gondolas, whereas the historic and culturally significant city of Guimarães is considered the birthplace of Portugal, where the first king, Afonso Henriques, was said to be born.

 Alternatively, a full-day river cruise down the Douro River is another great day trip that many visitors consider.
 Or, a visit to the city of Braga, known for its numerous churches and cathedrals too.

 Either way, you cannot go wrong when planning a day trip to any of these fabulous northern Portuguese destinations.

 Have you experienced a city break in Porto, Portugal before?
 What do you think about this list?
 Do you have any suggestions to add for your next weekend in Porto?

 - Our Travel Guide to a Weekend in Lisbon Portugal

 - Azores: Pearls of the Atlantic

-Born and raised in South Africa, Marco Santos from Travel-Boo, together with his partner moved to sunny Lisbon over 3 years ago.
+Born and raised in South Africa, Marco Santos from Travel-Boo, together with his partner, moved to sunny Lisbon over three years ago.
 With an absolute love for Europe, he is on a mission to rediscover his own Portuguese heritage along the way.
-Marco has set out to blog and share his passion for travelling through and exploring both Portugal, Spain and throughout Europe, through his blog Travel-Boo.
+Marco has set out to blog and share his passion for travelling through and exploring both Portugal, Spain and throughout Europe through his blog Travel-Boo.